BrunoSantoni/bitcoin_investment_api/README.md

 # Introduction
 This project consists in an API to invest in Bitcoins.

+# Running Locally with Docker
+1. Copy `.env.example` to `.env`: `cp .env.example .env` (At `./src/main/config/env` a default JWT Secret is defined just to be easier to test);
+2. Add the value of `.env` missing fields (The SendGrid API Key and SendGrid API sender will be sent privately if you want to use the account I created);
+3. Start docker: `docker compose up` (Can use -d flag to detach from terminal);
+4. Generate *Prisma* and run migrations: `yarn db`;
+5. Run tests: `yarn test` or `yarn test:coverage`.

-# Running Locally
+# Running Locally without Docker
 1. Use the project version of node: `nvm install` and then `nvm use`; (Download and configure NVM [here](https://github.com/nvm-sh/nvm))
    1. Optionally, can manually download Node 22.11.0 and use it.
 2. Install dependencies: `yarn`;
 3. Copy `.env.example` to `.env`: `cp .env.example .env` (At `./src/main/config/env` a default JWT Secret is defined just to be easier to test);
-4. Start docker: `docker compose up` (Can use -d flag to detach from terminal);
+4. Start docker for DB: `docker compose up db` (Can use -d flag to detach from terminal);
 5. Generate *Prisma* and run migrations: `yarn db`;
 6. Run tests: `yarn test` or `yarn test:coverage`;
-7. Run application locally: `yarn start:local`.
+7. Run application locally: `yarn start:local:watch` or `yarn start:local`.
 # Observations
 - The SendGrid API Key and SendGrid API sender will be sent privately if you want to use the account I created.